zone-eu/zone-mta/README.md

 ### Outgoing message pipeline

-Delivering messages to destination
+Delivering messages to destination (this image is outdated, LevelDB is not used anymore)

 ![](https://cldup.com/9yEW3oNp3G.png)

 ## Features

 - Web interface.
 See queue status and debug deferred messages through an easy to use [web interface](https://github.com/zone-eu/zmta-webadmin) (needs to be installed separately).
 - Cross platform.
-You do need compile tools but this should be fairly easy to set up on every platform, even on Windows
+You can run ZoneMTA even on Windows
 - Fast.
 Send millions of messages per day
 - Send large messages with low overhead
 - Automatic DKIM signing
-- Adds Message-Id and Date headers if missing
+- Adds *Message-Id* and *Date* headers if missing
 - Sending Zone support: send different messages using different IP addresses
 - Built-in support for delayed messages.
 Just use a future value in the Date header and the message is not sent out before that time
 - Assign specific recipient domains to specific Sending Zones